 Community Involvement

 In the City of North Port, we promote citizen engagement whether our citizens attend one of our community conversation meetings or our National Night Out event.
-North Port is a City where you can “Achieve Anything.”
+North Port is a city where you can “Achieve Anything.”
 This is greatly due to our citizen’s willingness to team up with our Department and become involved with each other.
 We like to refer to it as “Neighbors Helping Neighbors.”
-We welcome you to join us in making North Port the greatest place to live in the State of Florida by participating in one of our many Community programs that enhance the quality of life for all age groups.
+We welcome you to join us in making North Port the greatest place to live in Florida by participating in one of our many community programs that enhance the quality of life for all age groups.

 Explorer Program